clawpack/pyclaw/doc/problem.rst

 Non-hyperbolic terms (representing, e.g., reaction or diffusion) can be included in a PyClaw simulation by providing an appropriate function handle to

-    * solver.step_src if using Classic Clawpack.
+    * solver.step_source if using Classic Clawpack.
 In this case, the function specified should modify q by taking a step on the equation :math:`q_t = \psi(q)`.

     * solver.dq_src if using SharpClaw.
 In this case, the function should